FennStatistics/CAMtools_documentation/docs/Set up study.md

     - Paste your configured CAM here: the configuration file of your CAM study, including the predefined concepts / connectors and the configuration (see step 5.)
     - Redirect link (not mandatory): link to redirect participants after they drawing their CAM
 5. to configure your CAM, please close the pop-up and click on the button "C.A.M.E.L." top right (check out the [Cognitive-Affective Map *extended logic*](Cognitive-Affective Map extended logic.md) page for details); two steps are needed:
     * first step: draw your default CAM: start with changing the central predefined concept.
-It is **highly recommended to set the predefined concepts to not deletable, changeable and movable**, using the black researcher buttons at the botton of the concept dialog (pops up if you double click on a drawn concept)<sup>1</sup>
+It is **highly recommended to set the predefined concepts to not deletable, changeable and movable**, using the black researcher buttons at the bottom of the concept dialog (pops up if you double click on a drawn concept)<sup>1</sup>
     * second step step: after you have drawn your default CAM click on the "gear symbol" (top left) to define the configuration of your CAM study (see details in <a href="https://camtools-documentation.readthedocs.io/en/master/Cognitive-Affective%20Map%20extended%20logic/#define-your-config-file" target="_blank"> Define your config file</a>)

     => when you are happy with your default CAM and the configuration please copy the generated configuration file<sup>2</sup> to the administrative panel in the middle text box where is written "Paste your configured CAM here"<sup>3</sup>